 Understanding the Differences Between Pipe Relining and Pipe Replacement

-In the case of fixing damaged pipes, two common options are pipe relining or replacement of pipes.
-Both approaches aim to restore the functionality of your pipelines, but there are some distinct differences must be aware of.
+In the case of fixing damaged pipes, the two most common options are pipe relining or replacement of pipes.
+Both methods aim to restore the full function of your pipelines, but they differ in a way that you need to know.

 Key Takeaways